DarshanAnand007/SEN-DSU-APP.github.io/SECURITY.md

 We take the security of the sen_app_latest project seriously.
 If you discover a vulnerability, we encourage you to report it as soon as possible to help us maintain the safety and security of our users.

 How to Report
-Email: Please send an email to [your security contact email] with the details of the vulnerability.
+Email: Please send an email to darshananand004@gmail.com | Naindeep090@gmail.com
+with the details of the vulnerability.
 Include a detailed description of the vulnerability and steps to reproduce it.

 Response Time: You can expect a response within 72 hours of your report.
 We will work with you to understand the issue and take appropriate action.